 bill: a proposed draft of a law to be presented to the legislature to become a law

 bioengineering: biological techniques including things such as genetic recombination to created modified versions of organisms

-drone: an aircraft that is unmanned and guided by remote controls or onboard computers
+drone: an unmanned aircraft guided by remote control or onboard computers

 law: a binding practice or rule enforced by controlling authorities